The Skechers Go Run Razor 3 is a good tempo running shoe, but it lacks the bounce and spring to stand out from the crowd.

 Skechers Go Run Razor 3 vs. Nike Pegasus Turbo 2

 Both shoes are extremely light.
-The Razor 3 has the more comfortable upper, but the Pegasus Turbo 2 is much softer and bouncier.
+The Razor 3 has a more comfortable upper, but the Pegasus Turbo 2 is much softer and bouncier.

 Even though the Pegasus Turbo 2 is much more expensive, I prefer the Turbo 2 because the ride is more springy and doesn't feel as muted.